||0.5% w/w (3250 IU/ml)

 Overdosage by this route is extremely unlikely.

-Neomycin sulphate is an established antibiotic with a well characterised broad spectrum of activity.
+Neomycin sulfate is an established antibiotic with a well characterised broad spectrum of activity.
 Dexamethasone is a well established topical anti-inflammatory steroid.
 Acetic acid functions to produce a low pH to assist in the control of bacterial infection.

 Otomize ear spray is applied topically to the external auditory meatus and acts locally.